|The Hotel Palacio de Seteais

 The Palacio de Seteais is located on a narrow road leading to Colares and is a fifteen minute walk from the town centre.

-There are 30 large bedrooms including 16 double bedrooms, 13 twin bedrooms and 1 suite all with en-suite bathroom and tastefully decorated with period furniture.
+There are 30 large bedrooms and suites all with en-suite bathroom and tastefully decorated with period furniture.